Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

-By capturing the maximum sum from the most similar queries, this approach effectively defines an upper bound on redundancy tolerance that is both efficient and adaptable, ensuring that while redundant elements are excluded, the risk of missing relevant elements is minimized.
+By capturing the maximum redundancy tolerances of the most similar queries, this approach effectively defines an upper bound on redundancy tolerance that is both efficient and adaptable, ensuring that while redundant elements are excluded, the risk of missing relevant elements is minimized.
+The ablation studies on $f_{\text{tolerance}}$ are detailed in Section\ref{ablation_Redundancy Tolerance Estimation}.